-Chef Ji Peng Chen comes to Austin by way of New York City and prior to that Virginia and China.
-Born in the city of Fuzhou, Chen grew up the youngest of seven children.
-He often found himself cooking for the family in his rural town.
-Chen’s strong family background still influences his style of cooking today as he incorporates these comforting flavors and seasonal ingredients into many of his signature dishes.
+Chef Ji Peng Chen comes to Austin by way of New York City.
+Born in the city of Fuzhou, China, Chen grew up the youngest of seven children.
+He often found himself cooking for his family in their rural home town.
+This familial background still influences Chef Chen’s style of cooking today as he incorporates these comforting flavors and seasonal ingredients into many of his signature dishes.

-After cooking in several restaurants in Fuzhou, Chen took the opportunity to come to the United States to improve his craft.
-He sharpened his skills in kitchens in Delaware and Virginia before heading north to New York City, where he helped a close friend open a new restaurant.
-He worked as Executive Chef eight years cooking traditional Chinese dishes in a style that blended his regional Chinese influences with the culture of New York City.
-The Wu Chow team came across Chef Chen during their nationwide search that led them to New York.
-After several meetings, Chef Chen decided that this new restaurant in Austin, Texas, would be his newest adventure.
-Chen took the chance and moved south to lead the Wu Chow kitchen.
+After cooking in restaurants in Fuzhou, Chen decided to explore the opportunity of coming to the United States to improve his craft.
+Chen worked in kitchens in Delaware and Virginia before heading to New York.
+He soon found himself helping a friend open a new restaurant.
+Upon learning that there was a restaurant in Austin, Texas, in need of a traditional Chinese chef, Chen took a chance and moved south to lead the Wu Chow kitchen.

-Chen’s passion for travel and not only cooking, but enjoying, diverse cuisine made him a natural fit for Wu Chow.
-“I am excited to bring my style of Eastern cuisine to Austin that isn’t here yet,” says Chen.
+Chen’s combined passion for travel, cooking, and enjoying diverse cuisine made him a natural fit for Wu Chow.
+“I am excited to bring some Eastern cuisine to Austin that isn’t here yet,” says Chen.
 “Cooking is the best way I know how to keep Chinese heritage alive.”
-So far, Chen is impressed by the chilies in Texas and enjoys creating real local Chinese food at Wu Chow.
+So far, Chen is impressed by the chiles in Texas and is looking forward to creating authentic, local Chinese food in Austin.